vctr7/Data_Science/DBSCAN/README.md

     def clustering(): Recursively find and include the points into specific cluster.

-    def def getClusters(): Group the points into several clusters according to the given number of clusters.
+    def getClusters(): Group the points into several clusters according to the given number of clusters.

     def save(): Save the result into files.